-[[In this paper, we analyze identifiability of SNP genotypes and identifiability of individuals in the context of linking attacks.
-These are the most prevalent attacks that can affect the currently generated genomics datasets.]]

-We concentrate on the linking attack scenario.
-In this scenario, the attacker gains access to an expression dataset where the expression levels of participants are stored with sensitive information.
-The attacker also gains access to a genotype dataset where the genotypes of a set of individuals are stored with their identities.
-The aim of the attacker is to match the individuals in a gene expression dataset to individuals in a genotype dataset where each match enables the attacker to link the identity of an individual in the genotype dataset to the sensitive information in expression dataset.

-[[First, we present an analysis framework that formalizes and decomposes the analysis of genetic leakage in the context of linking attacks.
-Our framework decomposes the linking attack into 3 steps that we study in detail. -- We evaluate the incorporation of auxiliary information.
-This framework can be used for leakage analysis in the future studies.
-We finally present a practical attack for prediction of genotypes from gene expression levels.]]

 The paper is organized as follows: We first analyze the predictability of the SNPs and evaluate the tradeoff between the amount of identifying information recovered versus the predictability of the eQTLs using expression datasets.
-Next we present the 3 step individual identification framework and study different aspects of vulnerability using the framework.
-In the last section, we present a novel and simple but effective genotype prediction method, which can be employed in most scenarios, and use it in our framework.
+Next we present the 3 step individual characterization framework and study different aspects of vulnerability using the framework.
+We utilize a representative dataset and evaluate the fraction of characterizable individuals in a general setting.
+In the last section, to illustrate a practicality of the attack scenario, we present a simple and generally applicable genotype prediction method and evaluate the fraction of characterizable individuals on the representative dataset.

 RESULTS

-Overview of the Privacy Breaching Scenario by Linking Attacks
+Overview of the Individual Characterization Scenario by Linking Attacks

 Figure 1a illustrates the privacy breaching scenario that is considered.
 In the context of breach, there are two datasets.
-First dataset contains gene expression levels and certain sensitive information (e.g., disease status) for ne individuals.
+First dataset contains gene expression levels and HIV disease status (HIV+/HIV-) for ne individuals.
 The gene expression dataset is de-identified by removal of the names.
-This dataset is release for public access.
+This dataset is released for public access.
 The second dataset contains the genotypes and the identities for nv individuals.
 We assume that this dataset is released with restricted access.
 It should be noted that the number of individuals in genotype dataset is assumed to be larger than the number of individuals in expression dataset.
-The adversary gains access to both datasets and intends to identify the identities of each of the ne individuals in the gene expression dataset.
+The adversary gains access to both datasets and intends to identify the disease state (i.e., HIV+ or HIV-) of each of the ne individuals in the gene expression dataset.
 For this, attacker predicts the genotypes of the variants for each individual in gene expression dataset and links the individuals in the expression dataset to the individuals in the genotype dataset.
 The linking process is basically comparison of the predicted genotypes for each individual and identifying the best matching individual.
 In the genotype prediction, the attacker concentrates on expression quantitative trait loci (eQTL) in the attack.
 The attacker aims at exploiting the correlation between the eQTL variant genotypes and eQTL gene expression levels for predicting eQTL variant genotypes with high accuracy.